emanuelpina/emanuelpina.pt/content/posts/nextcloud-18-installation-on-ubuntu.md

 readmore: "Read the tutorial"
 tableofcontents: true
 summarize: true
-update: A month ago the [Nextcloud Hub II](https://nextcloud.com/blog/nextcloud-hub-2-brings-major-overhaul-introducing-nextcloud-office-p2p-backup-and-more/) (a.k.a. version 23) was released and this tutorial is now updated to reflect its installation on Debian 11.
+update: A month ago the [Nextcloud Hub 24](https://nextcloud.com/blog/nextcloud-hub-24-is-here/) was released and this tutorial is now updated to reflect its installation on Debian 11.
 aliases:
     - /nextcloud-18-installation-on-ubuntu/
     - /nextcloud-20-installation-on-ubuntu/
     - /nextcloud-21-installation-on-ubuntu/
     - /nextcloud-22-installation-on-debian/
+    - /nextcloud-23-installation-on-debian/
 ---

 Finally, I'll now cover the installation of Nextcloud on Debian!